In true crime the clichés are inescapable.

 “There are a few people who say it’s time to leave.
 Mostly people don’t understand why it keeps happening here—people here aren’t into murders.”
 Postmistress Susan Bennett, Baltimore Sun, July 9th, 1989

-In a change of pace, the next Elkridge resident slain was Kathleen Patricia Gouldin, age twenty-three.
+In a change of pace, the next Elkridge resident slain was much younger: Kathleen Patricia Gouldin, age twenty-three, manager of Fat Tuesday’s, a Baltimore nightclub.

 On July 4th, 1989